What are fast-growing shade trees, and what are the benefits of adding these to my yard?

 Related: 10 Compelling reasons why you need trees.

-There is a wide variety of different shade trees out there, with a large percentage of these growing at a rather fast rate.
+There are a wide variety of different shade trees out there, with a large percentage of the most popular varieties that grow at a rather fast rate.
+Because of their speedy growth patterns, these top-selling shade trees are able to quickly provide you with a cooling umbrella of greenery.

-- Shows coat of golden blooms in late Spring
+- Blooms coat of golden flowers in late Spring

-- Thrives in intense desert heat and cold
+- Thrives in the desert heat and is very cold hardy

-- Great where a high canopy is desired
+- Great where a high umbrella-like canopy is desired

 - Grafted- NO SEEDS!